Demon: History

 From an anthropological perspective, demons result from human fear of the unknown.
 Forces of nature and foreigners may be portrayed as demons if they are perceived as hostile or dangerous; an evil demon might be considered as a projection onto unknown entities which are perceived as potentially dangerous.
-Thus, unknown causes of death or illness are anthropomorphized into rational agents with evil intentions and then giving raise to the notion of a demon.
+Thus, unknown causes of death or illness are anthropomorphized into rational agents with evil intentions and then giving rise to the notion of a demon.

 Likewise, people outside one's own social group may be blamed for accidents and unexplained causes of harm, leading to a demonization of said people.
 Then, the imagined cause of said evil is integrated into one's prevailing belief-system.
 This may also include persons who are considered to be banished from the social group.
 Transgressions of social norms may result in expulsion from the community and or being killed.
 From a psychological perspective there is no difference between expulsion and death as both leave a gap in the community.
 This gap is then filled with a ghost (in case of death) or demon (in case of expulsion), perceived as a disruptive factor in the life of the community.